-Speaking of big molecules, you really do want to use an eye cream.
-It's not just a way to get you to buy another cream.
+Speaking of big molecules, you really do want to use an eye cream, and it can be good to do research before you get one to find what works for your skin.
+One person may find that the eye cream in the Thin Lizzy top 5 products range does wonders for them, so it would be worth having a look to see if it would suit you.
+And no, it's not just a way to get you to buy another cream.
 The skin around your eyes is more delicate than the skin on the rest of your face, and the molecules in regular moisturizer are too big to do the work in that area.

-Toners and astringents often aren't necessary.
+Toners and astringents often aren't necessary, but if they are make sure that you get a good product, such as those at Renee Rouleau.
 Avoid any skin care that has alcohol in it.
 If it makes your skin feel dry and tight, it's not a good product for you.
 Note that I said for you.
 It might work awesome for someone else, but you need to move on.
 Your skin should feel moist (the only time this word is acceptable), dewy, and soft.
 A gentle microdermabrasion scrub a couple of times a week can slough away old, dead skin.
 Don't use the apricot scrub.
 You know which one I'm talking about.
 It's like rubbing your face against the sidewalk.

 Drink more water.
 Whatever you're drinking now, you can drink more.
 Yeah, you'll have to pee.
 So what.
 You'll have glowing, amazing skin.
 You should be drinking half your body weight in water.
 If you weigh 150 pounds, you should be drinking 75 oz of water a day.
 Hate water?
 Add fruit like lemons, limes, oranges, or even cucumber and mint and give yourself a spa day.
 You deserve it.
 Use real fruit.
 No sugar, no powdered stuff.
 What the heck is that, anyway?